 Multi medias such as movies, literature and news around the world are still portraying the elderly people stereo-typically and negatively which shape our cultural attitudes towards the elderly people.
 As the matter of the fact that we should do more researches on elderly people and have their voices heard.
 Passing laws against age discrimination alone doesn’t seem to be enough to change the negative social attitudes towards the elderly population, we should have inter generational collaborations that create activities promoting social inclusion multi-generational groups.
+Check for side effects.
 Due to lack of appreciation for aging, and negative attitudes associated with stereotype, people tend to have a proclivity to fight appearance of aging with cosmetic advancements.
 So, many people don’t seem to see the charming of aging such as life satisfaction, wisdom and experiences of life.

 However, when it comes to social security and well-being, there are big gaps among countries.
 While governments from countries of high gross national income (GNI) can provide elderly people with social security through national income or government funding, elderly people in low income countries heavily rely on their multi-generational families in which their richness of life experiences and wisdom are highly valued.
 However, industrialization and modernization have changed people’s lives and cultures, the lives of elderly people have become precarious under such changes.
 With the help of medical advancements and digitization, longevity of people has increased more than ever in the histories as well as the population of elderly people.